 and may recover from that person any expenses thereby reasonably incurred by the CEO, as a debt due to the Department.

-[Regulation 11 amended in Gazette 23 Nov 2010 p.
+[Regulation 11 amended: Gazette 23 Nov 2010 p.
 5862.]

 Part V — Licences

-12. Interpretation
+12. Term used: Minister

 In this Part, unless the contrary intention appears, a reference to the Minister shall be construed as including a reference to a person or body acting on behalf of, or under the direction of, the Minister exercising a power conferred by delegation or otherwise pursuant to the Act or these regulations.

-[Regulation 12 amended in Gazette 23 Nov 2010 p.
+[Regulation 12 amended: Gazette 23 Nov 2010 p.
 5863.]

 Division 1 — Licences other than jetty licences and disposal licences

-13. Application for and issue of licence
+13. Application for and issue of licence (Act s.
+46(3))

 (1) A person applying pursuant to section 46(3) of the Act for the grant, renewal, or transfer of a licence authorising the doing or omission of anything which would otherwise constitute an offence against this Act shall do so in the appropriate form in Schedule 1, or, where no form is prescribed, in writing setting out all relevant information and addressed to the Minister.